 The observed signal in the higher frequency range $f > 3 \times 10^{-8}$ Hz seems to indicate an even higher amplitude.
-Additional data and the combination of the data from all PTA collaborations can shed more light on this region.
-In our scenario, we could, in principle, consider slightly later phase transitions (smaller $N_e$) to have the signal peak towards higher frequencies.
-We can also adjust other parameters, such as $L$, $\epsilon$, and $\beta$, to a higher amplitude.
-However, as already evident in Fig.~\ref{fig:Pzeta}, higher amplitudes of curvature perturbation will inevitably lead to copious production of primordial black holes and be in tension with observations.
-This is a generic limit for any mechanism of secondary GW production.
+Further data and combining the data from all PTA collaborations can shed more light on this region.
+In the proposed scenario, it is possible, in principle, to consider slightly later phase transitions (smaller $N_e$) to shift the signal peak towards higher frequencies.
+Other parameters such as $L$, $\epsilon$, and $\beta$, can also be adjusted to achieve a higher amplitude.
+However, as already evident in Fig.~\ref{fig:Pzeta}, higher amplitudes of curvature perturbations will inevitably lead to copious production of primordial black holes and may be in tension with observations.
+This limitation applies to any mechanism of secondary GW production.

-We expect significant PBH production in the region with large curvature perturbations considered in this work, even if they have not been excluded yet.
+Significant PBH production is expected in the region with large curvature perturbations considered in this work, even if they have not been excluded yet.
 This could offer a correlated signal to verify the secondary GW production mechanism.
-We leave a detailed study of this question for future work.
+A detailed investigation of this question is left for future work.